Aiden-Frost/DailySnaps-localhost/README.md

 # DailySnaps
-DailySnaps is a Django based News website
-As of now there are going to be 5 news channels to get news from
+DailySnaps is a Django based News website , as of now there are going to be 5 news channels to get news from.